Who I am

 I have been a member of the clinical research faculty at Cornell and at Columbia University, and the medical staffs of Phelps Memorial, Four Winds, Stony Lodge, and Northern Westchester Hospitals.
 I am a member of the American Psychological Association, the International Neuropsychological Society, the International Dyslexia Association, and the International Society for Autism Research.

 I have worked with scores of public school districts and private schools to help in developing Individual Education Plans (IEPs) and Accommodation (504) Plans, and providing Independent Educational Evaluations (IEEs).
 I have presented lectures and workshops for parents, educators, and medical professionals.
-I have testified as an expert witness at impartial hearings and in court, and provided independent medical examination and reviews.
+I have testified as an expert witness at impartial hearings and in court, and provided independent medical examinations and reviews.

 In addition, I have presented and published my scientific research, and served as a mentor and clinical and research supervisor to students studying cognitive neuroscience and neuropsychology (e.g. Working Memory in Children with Lyme Disease versus ADHD, International Neuropsychological Society, 2013, Pitocin and Autism Spectrum Disorder, International Society for Autism Research, 2010.)
 My early research focused on memory in normal aging and in Alzheimer’s disease (e.g., Rissenberg & Glanzer 1986; Rissenberg & Glanzer 1987).